MMA-HHG/MMA/README.md

 This is a nutshell guide of the propagation code, it explains the basics of its operation and main ideas implemented in the code.

+## Development
+I commented most of the code.
+I found that the less readeble are firstep and longstep_rk.
+It would be nice to rewiritte using helping modules or at least organise.

+`SUBROUTINE mult_phase`: it's not so clear to me what effects are included in the propagator and which are applied in time domain afterwards.

 ## INPUT/OUTPUT

 The I/O are realised through a single HDF5-archive, currently called `results.h5`.
 One archive with all the inputs (except pre-computed tables) is used and all the ouputs of the code are also stored in this archive.